 Sign up so you don't miss our courses.

 STEM Braille Boot Camp

-Beginning in the fall of 2020, Project INSPIRE will offer an online STEM Boot Camp.
+Beginning in the spring of 2021, Project INSPIRE will offer an online STEM Boot Camp.
 We are in the beginning planning stages for the boot camp.
 We envision that students will participate from across the United States.
 Each will receive a hard copy booklet of materials prior to the start of the STEM Braille Boot Camp.

 STEM Braille Boot Camps – Nemeth Code